stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.settings/odso/get_datasource/_index.md

 ---
+title: Aspose::Words::Settings::Odso::get_DataSource method
-title: get_DataSource
+linktitle: get_DataSource
 second_title: Aspose.Words for C++ API Reference
-description: Specifies the location of the external data source to be connected to a document to perform the mail merge.
-The default value is an empty string.
+description: Aspose::Words::Settings::Odso::get_DataSource method.
+Specifies the location of the external data source to be connected to a document to perform the mail merge.
+The default value is an empty string in C++.
 type: docs
 weight: 40
 url: /cpp/aspose.words.settings/odso/get_datasource/